kiranpe/gcp-devops-project/README.md

 Argo CD Deployment:
 ------------------

---> Once you are done with cluster creation, deploy nginx application.
+--> Once you are done with cluster creation, deploy a simple web application.

     Commands:
           cd argocd/